-The Investment Manager uses a multitude of indicators or "drivers" to determine country and economic sector allocations.
-The following drivers provide the basis for establishing relative risk and return expectations for categories defined by country and economic sector:
+The Investment Manager uses a multitude of indicators or "drivers" to determine sector allocations.
+These drivers are a part of the top-down portion of the investment process and provide the basis for establishing relative risk and return expectations.
+These drivers include:

-- Economic drivers such as monetary policy, yield curve, and relative GDP growth analysis. - Political drivers (which have exaggerated importance in emerging markets) such as taxation, governmental stability, and political turnover.
-In particular, changes in tax systems and regulatory rules can occur rapidly in emerging markets. - Sentiment drivers that primarily measure market expectations.
+- Economic drivers such as monetary policy, yield curve and relative GDP growth analysis. - Political drivers such as taxation, governmental stability and political turnover. - Sentiment drivers primarily measuring consensus thinking to identify the relative popularity of investment categories.
+The interpretation of such sentiment drivers is typically counter-intuitive (avoid the overly popular and seek the largely unpopular).